Four Roses Distillery

 Serralunga d'Alba Barolo Nebbiolo 2020

 Popped and poured; enjoyed over the course of four days.
 Best of Day 4.
 The 2020 Classico pours a beautiful garnet color with a transparent core; medium+ viscosity with no staining of the tears.
 On the nose, the wine is developing with notes of tart and ripe red fruits: strawberries, cherry lozenges, pink roses, tar, talcum powder and dry earth.
 On the palate, the wine is bone dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose though the fruit comes across more ripe than tart.
 The finish is long and saline.
 This is an elegant, sexy Barolo with sneaky power that’s only revealed with enormous exposure to air at this stage.
-Drink now with patience and through 2040. — 8 months ago
+Drink now with patience and through 2040. — a year ago

 Lyle, Andrew and 15 others liked this